rhubarbdog/microbit-two-weeks/README.md

 <h1>Two Weeks - a Fortnight clone for microbit</h1>

-<b><center>This is a genuine multi-player game.</center></b><br/>
+<b>This is a genuine multi-player game</b> -  for version 2 microbit's<br/>

 Reset the host first, then switch on each player.
 There is a thirty second period to automatically enroll for the game.
-The host will be scrolling the message 'Two Weeks' and each player should be scrolling their player number.
+The host will be scrolling the message 'Two Weeks - host' and each player should be scrolling their player number.
 Then 5, 4, 3, 2, 1 the game has started.
 You have been abandonned in a unknown world, use the compass to find the exit, first player there wins.
 <br/><br/>
 <b><code>host.py</code></b><br/>
 Tha actual game running in the ether.